 Then the realisation kicked in that we’d be staying in a high-risk malaria zone and mozzies see me as one big moveable feast.
 Did I get ravaged by mosquitos?
-Here’s what I did to avoid mosquito bites in the Amazon Jungle.
+No. Here’s what I did to avoid mosquito bites in the Amazon Jungle.

 But that didn’t solve the allergy problem and also nowadays there’s Zika virus to worry about which is endemic in central and South America.
 Dengue Fever and other nasty mosquito-borne diseases are also a threat to travellers which can have far-reaching consequences.
 More than a few reasons to avoid mosquito bites.

-Insect Repellent Clothing
+1. Insect Repellent Clothing

-I’d heard good things about insect repellent clothing and knew that independent, family owned, outdoor experts Ellis Brigham stocked it in their 26 stores around the country and on their website.
+I’d heard good things about anti mosquito clothing.
+I also knew that independent, family owned, outdoor experts Ellis Brigham stocked it in their 26 stores around the country and on their website.

-The anti-insect treatment is permanent and provides protection for the lifetime of the garment wash after wash.
+The anti-insect treatment is permanent and provides protection for the lifetime of the garment wash after wash to prevent mosquito bites.
 The technology is non-toxic and protects against all insects including mosquitos, sand flies and those pesky little midges.

 After having a look through the extensive Nosilife by Craghopper range I chose a long-sleeved adventure shirt – well I was going on an adventure, a short-sleeved keisha polo shirt and a pair of convertible hiking pants.
 Perfect for my three-day stay in the Amazon Jungle.